quizzical-spade/raspberry-craft/README.md

     * microSD for the Pi's storage
       * A method to program the SD
     * Micro HDMI to [HDMI/DVI/other] cable
+    * Ethernet cable (highly recommended)
 * Some basic knowledge of: (recommended, but this is a good way to learn!)
   * Linux command line
   * Vim
 * A main computer for remotely accessing the Pi (completely optional, but you will not be able to play Minecraft on the Pi)
 ## Configuring the Pi
 Starting this step I assume that you have a Pi and all its parts, including a microSD running Raspbian (Raspberry Pi OS).
 Put the SD card into the Pi, connect it to a monitor, keyboard, and mouse, and power it up!
 You should be greeted by the splash screen and the setup.
+Go through the setup, but maybe save customizing everything to your liking till after the next section.

+Get the Pi on the Wifi or Ethernet, it'll need to access the internet.
+### Disabling the GUI (recommended)
+> [!NOTE]
+> If you're not confident/willing to put in a little brain power to learning command-line editors such as Vim or Nano skip this step!

+Running a Graphical User Interface (GUI)--the desktop and visual programs as opposed to pure command line--isn't very taxing for a Pi, but the more processing power we can free up the better.
+If you choose to skip it, edit files in whatever text editor you like.
+My Pi shipped with 3 separate ones of varying degrees of complexity.

-Go through the setup and select what you'd like for the most part, but make sure to select "boot into command line", rather than "boot into GUI".
-Running the GUI takes processing power that we won't be using for this project.
-You can always re-enable this if you end up using the Pi for something else.
+If you choose to disable the GUI, select "boot into command line", rather than "boot into GUI".
+You can always re-enable this if you end up using the Pi for something else by running `sudo raspi-config`.

-Get the Pi on the Wifi or Ethernet, it'll need to access the internet next.
+### So what's the deal with Linux?
+> [!NOTE]
+> This section is intended for people who haven't really used Linux or don't really get what it's about.
+If that's not you, skip this!

+I was and am a dedicated Windows user.
+That can make switching to Linux pretty tricky!

 ## Command Line crash course
 You're gonna have to know some things about the command line in order to stay sane.
 ## Downloading .jar files and initizalizing the server